getify/Functional-Light-JS/manuscript/ch2.md

 T> ## Tip
 T>
-T> If this style of function arguments seems useful or interesting to you, check out coverage of my "FPO" library in Appendix C.
+T> If this style of function arguments seems useful or interesting to you, check out coverage of the [FPO library in Appendix C](#apCfpo).

 ## Function Output